Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 It is fairly well documented based on its own documentation system.
 Its not ready yet but will be a ready to use IDE.

+1. No mouse usage, keyboard-only interface.
-1. EngageIDE does not use the mouse.
+EngageIDE does not use the mouse.
 All of it's editing building and debugging controls are keyboard based.
 You never need to switch to the mouse while typing out your code
 so it's efficient like Vim, Emacs, Sublime Text and Notepad++.
+2. Very efficient code-folding.
-2. Is has a very efficient way of folding code.
+Is has a very efficient way of folding code.
 The code is documented inline using C comment blocks
 and these comment blocks are folded down to single lines
 to get out of the way of code readability.
 You can be fairly verbose in your documentation
 knowing that a long comment will fold down to a single line
 to be opened when needed.
+3. Efficient code navigation.
-3. Special demarcation symbols are introduced inside comment blocks
+Special demarcation symbols are introduced inside comment blocks
 to create higher level navigational constructs in the code
 above the language level.
 These constructs -- blocks and sub-blocks -- can also be folded
 making it possible to easily navigate medium sized codebases
 in the 10s of KLOCs.
+4. Simplified codebase organisation.
-4. The apps you write are all included in a single .cpp file.
+The apps you write are all included in a single .cpp file.
 EngageIDE does not use header files except for library (such as wxWidgets) headers.
 This "all in one place" approach makes the codebase easier to understand.
+5. Efficient code display.
-5. The entire screen is used to display code in a 3 column format.
+The entire screen is used to display code in a 3 column format.
 With a wider primary center column that is used to edit code
 and narrower right and left columns
 to see the preceding and following code sections.